COMMANDS IN DETAIL

 SEQ_OPENING.SHOT01.lws

-Will output this pass as:
+This will output this pass as:

 And will map and create a directory for output images (assuming \images is the main images folder):